2023 Schools for an Associate Highly Focused on Horticulture Major in the New England Region

 Top 4 Most Focused Associate Degree Colleges for Horticulture in the New England Region

-Read full report on Horticulture at Vermont Technical College
+Read more about Horticulture at Vermont Technical College

 Out of the 4 schools in the Schools for an Associate Highly Focused on Horticulture Major in the New England Region that were part of this year’s ranking, North Shore Community College landed the #2 spot on the list.
-North Shore Community College is located in Danvers, Massachusetts and, has a small student population.
-In 2020-2021, this school awarded 3 associates’s horticulture degrees to qualified students.
+North Shore Community College is a small school located in Danvers, Massachusetts that handed out 8 associates’s horticulture degrees in 2021-2022.

 You’ll join some of the best and brightest minds around if you attend Springfield Technical Community College.
 The school came in at #4 for the Schools for an Associate Highly Focused on Horticulture Major in the New England Region.
-This small school is located in Springfield, Massachusetts, and it awarded 1 associates’s horticulture degrees in 2020-2021.
+Springfield, Massachusetts is the setting for this small institution of higher learning.
+The public school handed out associates’s horticulture degrees to 3 students in 2021-2022.

 Switch to a Different Ranking Method